 Regularly checking up on your guitar isn’t particularly tricky, but you’ll need some things to do a thorough job.
-If you intend on giving your guitar a full cleaning from top-to-bottom, and perhaps some extra adjustments and maintenance, consider picking these up:
+If you intend on giving your guitar a full cleaning from top-to-bottom, and perhaps some extra adjustments and maintenance, including guitar setups, consider picking these items up:

 - Guitar Polish

 - New Strings (I recommend getting them in bulk)

 - Microfiber Cloths (You’ll want at least 3 to 5 of these)

 - A Neck Cradle (Optional, But It Makes Life Easier)

 Luckily for you, you don’t need to buy every single one of these individually.
 You might have to for some, but fortunately, I have an amazing guitar care kit that I highly recommend, so that you save some time on searching for a bunch of stuff.

 Elagon saved me a lot of trouble with their fantastic guitar maintenance kit, which you can also find on Amazon.
 I had individual guitar cleaning products from random and different brands, and I had Allen wrenches that just kept going missing, kind of like my guitar picks.
 I always tried to remember to throw them in my guitar case to try to prevent them from disappearing into the void, but I digress.